adamcjackson1982/magento-knockout-timer/README.md

 Countdown to product special price to date.
 You may want to change the Vendor folder name.

 # DO NOT USE THIS EXTENSION IN A PRODUCTION ENVIRONMENT
-It has not bee fully tested it is simply an accompanyment to the crash course below.
+It has not been fully tested it is simply an accompanyment to the crash course below.

 ### Watch the full tutorial here